-Although Murphy was one of the North-West's hottest properties, the Liverpool manager in 1997, Roy Evans felt he wasn't quite ready for his squad.
+Although Murphy was one of the North-West's hottest properties, the Liverpool manager in 1997, Roy Evans, felt he was not quite ready for his squad.

 The Liverpool youth team is bearing fruit after years of restructuring.

-If the introduction is straight into the 1st team squad then sometimes the 'step up' can be too big, which can knock a young player's confidence.
+If the introduction is straight into the 1st team squad, sometimes the 'step up' can be too big, which can knock a young player's confidence.

 Jurgen Klopp has a multi-million pound squad to choose from.
 Competition is fierce, top internationals face being left on the bench.

-So, if the £1m Trickett-Smith gamble paid-off, Liverpool would’ve saved or made a fortune on a future No.10.
+So, if the £1m Trickett-Smith gamble paid-off, Liverpool would have saved or made a fortune on a future No.10.

-First team graduates Jordon Ibe, Jordan Rossiter & Jerome Sinclair played in the same 2013 Liverpool youth side as him, reaching the semi-finals losing out to Chelsea.
+First team graduates Jordon Ibe, Jordan Rossiter and Jerome Sinclair played in the same 2013 Liverpool youth side as him, reaching the semi-finals, losing out to Chelsea.

 Players the standard of Firmino will be a challenge to dislodge for an academy player.

 Liverpool releasing Trickett-Smith at 20 could have done him a massive favour.
-‘Cruel to be kind’ Although a string of impressive performances for the U21’s can be viewed as good, if the 1st team is miles away, it doesn’t count for much.
+‘Cruel to be kind’ - Although a string of impressive performances for the U21’s can be viewed as good, if the 1st team is miles away, it does not count for much.